green-api/greenapi-integration-rocketchat/README.md

 3. Configure SSL/TLS for secure communication
 4. Set the APP_URL environment variable to your public URL

+### Setting Up Livechat Agents in Rocket.Chat

+Before registering as an agent in this integration, users need to be set up as livechat agents in Rocket.Chat:

+1. Click ⋮ (three vertical dots) in the top left corner of the Rocket.Chat home page
+2. Go to Omnichannel
+3. Navigate to Agents section
+4. Search for the user by their username you want to make an agent
+5. Select the user and click "Add agent"

+Only after a user is set up as a livechat agent in Rocket.Chat can they register as an agent in this integration using the `/greenapi.register-agent` command.
+An agent will only receive incoming chats if they are available.
+If they are not available, the chat will go to the next available agent.
+If there are no available agents, the chat will be in the "Queued" status and will need to be manually taken.

 ### ⚠️ Workspace Registration and Omnichannel Webhook

 When using `/greenapi.register-workspace`, please note that this command will override any existing webhook